-In iOS 11 or later, Apple offers a built-in feature for recording the screen of iPhone, iPad, and iPod touch without cable.
+On iOS 11 or later, Apple offers a built-in feature for recording the screen of iPhone, iPad, and iPod touch without cable.
 But the red bar that appears at the top of the iPhone screen is quite annoying.
 On the other side, iPhone owners who stick with iOS 10 or earlier have no luck to enjoy the feature.
 So iPhone screen recording software for Mac still remains an effective way of doing the job.
-Whether you want to record your gameplay and share the footages online or make tutorials and presentations, just follow our guide to creating high-quality iPhone screen recordings.
+Whether you want to record your gameplay and share the footages online or make tutorials and presentations or whatever else, just follow our guide to create high-quality iPhone screen recordings.

 Step 1: Connect your iPhone

-Launch VideoProc.
+Launch VideoProc Converter.
 Connect your iPhone with your Mac via USB cable.

 Step 2: Click the Recorder button